 Sherman Bridge Lending will not sign a loan contract if you have filed for bankruptcy within the last 24 months, if you have a credit score lower than 600, or if you have insufficient liquid assets.

 What types of properties does Sherman Bridge Lending loan on?

 Sherman Bridge Lending only offers loans on single-family residential properties that are detached and below market value.
-The borrower should be looking to become a landlord or rehab the property to sell for a profit.
+The borrower should be looking to become a landlord or to rehab the property and sell it for a profit.

 Yes.
 Sherman Bridge Lending requires that loans be issued to an LLC.

 What areas does Sherman Bridge Lending service?

 - New Jersey.